 There is also an excellent private catamaran operator, Krilo, which offers various catamaran connections to Hvar Town.
 Check out their latest sailing schedule here.

-The ferry from Split to Stari Grad takes two hours, and there is both an indoor salon (which has a cafe selling drinks and sandwiches) and an open-air top deck, which is VERY popular in the summer, and from where you can touch up on the tan and enjoy spectacular views as the ferry sails between Brac and Solta.
+The ferry from Split to Stari Grad takes two hours.
+The ferry offers both an indoor salon and an open-air top deck.
+The indoor salon has a cafe selling drinks and sandwiches.
+Currently, it’s operating under the epidemiological measures to insure safety for the staff and the passengers.
+The open-air deck is VERY popular in the summer, as you can touch up on the tan and enjoy spectacular views as the ferry sails between Brač and Šolta from it.

 You can take pets on board and you can also smoke outside but not in the salon.
 There is free WiFi, but it is somewhat erratic, and you will have more chance of connecting if you do so as soon as you embark.

-Buses meet every ferry to Stari Grad from Split (with the notable exception of the peak season early morning ferry, which arrives at 03:30), with one heading directly to Hvar Town, the other to Stari Grad, Jelsa and Vrboska.
+Buses meet every ferry to Stari Grad from Split (with the notable exception of the peak season early morning ferry, which arrives at 03:30).
+One bus heads directly to Hvar Town, the other to Stari Grad, Jelsa and Vrboska.
 They are located on the right as you exit the ferry, and you buy tickets from the driver.
 If you are driving to Hvar Town, turn right and keep going and enjoy the view – it is spectacular!
 The journey time is about 20 minutes.
 Turn left for Stari Grad, Jelsa, Vrboska and the southern resorts of Zavala, Ivan Dolac and Sveta Nedjejla.

 Split to Stari Grad Foot Passenger – 39 kuna